 Aug.
 6, 2015

-scams, the Internal Revenue Service today issued another
+tax scams, the Internal Revenue Service today issued another

 warning to taxpayers to remain on high alert and protect themselves

-against the ever-evolving array of deceitful tactics scammers use to trick
+against the ever-evolving array of deceitful tactics scammers

-- which can occur over the phone, in e-mails or through
+schemes - which can occur over the phone, in e-mails or through

 letters with authentic looking letterhead - try to trick taxpayers

-into providing personal financial information or scare people into making
+into providing personal financial information or scare people

 continue to see these aggressive tax scams across the country,Ă˘â‚¬Âť